taniokah/liarr2017/README.md

 # Super Easy Way of Building Image Search with Keras

-Introduction of Deep Learning for Information Retrieval Researchers in LIARR 2017.

-__It's my first presentaion in LIARR 2017, 11, Aug.
+Introduction of Deep Learning for Information Retrieval Researchers in __LIARR 2017, 11, Aug.
 2017__

 ## 1. ABSTRACT